Vyral/eric-mortimer-recruiting/_posts/2019-10-28-the-difference-working-on-a-real-estate-team-makes.md

 ---
 layout: post
-title: ONE of the things you MUST do if you want to sell before interest r...
+title: How To Play (and Win) the Real Estate “Squid Game”
 date: 2019-11-07 00:00:00
 tags:
   - Transaction Management
-excerpt: What Home Sellers need to avoid if they want to sell their house
+excerpt: Here are the numbers you need to put yourself in a position to win.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Eric+Mortimer/Videos/Recruiting/The+Difference+Working+on+a+Real+Estate+Team+Makes.mp4
 pullquote: >-